gulam101/LightPad/README.md

 **What I learnt**

-*Better planning using Trello board*
+Better planning using Trello board
-*Placing comments in the application"
+Placing comments in the application
-*Using keyboard shotcuts to reduce development time* *Writing cleaner code*
+Using keyboard shotcuts to reduce development time Writing cleaner code
-*How to increase performance*
+How to increase performance
-*How to use GitHub properly*
+How to use GitHub properly
-*How to track GitHub changes*
+How to track GitHub changes
-*Hot to revert back to original changes in GitHub*
+Hot to revert back to original changes in GitHub

 ________________________________________________________________________________________________________________________________________